 This year's campaign theme is EMS STRONG: "Called to Care", referring to the EMT's everyday call to provide a sense of security and relief during chaotic and challenging situations, and being called upon to do the work that only a select few can do.

-To honor national EMS week this year, both the Chatham Borough Council and Chatham Township Committee are awarding a proclamation to the Chatham Emergency Squad as acknowledgment of their service.
-Accepting the award will be CES President Richard Crater, who has said, "While in the past we have noted EMS week, this year we are doing more to thank our men and women and raise awareness in the public of this special week."
-According to Mr. Crater, banners and signs will be located around Chatham all week and the Squad will recognize members with a memento at their annual spring picnic.
-The Squad will communicate with the public through social media and articles such as this one.
+To honor national EMS week this year, both the Chatham Borough Council and Chatham Township Committee awarded a proclamation to the Chatham Emergency Squad as acknowledgment of their service.
+Accepting the award was CES President Richard Crater, who said, "While in the past we have noted EMS week, this year we are doing more to thank our men and women and raise awareness in the public of this special week."
+Banners and signs were located around Chatham all week, and the Squad recognized members with a memento at their annual spring picnic.

 When asked how citizens of the Chathams can support the Chatham Emergency Squad during national EMS week, Mr. Crater stated, "We always need volunteers, and of course donations, which are the source of nearly all our funding."

-Squad news: Tim Brown wins EMT Excellence Award
+Squad member Tim Brown wins EMT Excellence Award

 Squad member Tim Brown was awarded an EMT Excellence Award by Overlook Medical Center on May 24, 2016.
 His qualifications are exceptional, including certifications as paramedic and flight nurse, and he flies aboard the NorthSTAR medevac helicopter.
 He is one of our most prolific responders.
 Tim is truly an exceptional EMT.